wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/4-when-to-use-windows-virtual-desktop.md

 Now that you know what Windows Virtual Desktop is, let's reconsider our accounting firm scenario from the first unit.
+The key points from that scenario were:

+- Users need tobe able to work from any device from anywhere.
+- During tax season, the organization hires short-term workers to be able to meet customer needs and tax deadlines.
+- Tax software changes from year to year and your organization also has some legacy applications that are a challenge to support.
+- You also need to support a flexible workforce by providing a secure, consistent, and performant experience to the apps they need to do their work.

-Is Windows Virtual Desktop right for that organization?
+Is Windows Virtual Desktop right for the organization?

 ## When to choose Windows Virtual Desktop